kurtosis-tech/kurtosis/docs/docs/cli-reference/feedback.md

 ```bash
 kurtosis feedback
 ```
-which will open the [Kurtosis GitHub choose new issue page](https://github.com/kurtosis-tech/kurtosis/issues/new/choose), where you can select the kind of feedback you want and then describe what you want.
+which will open the [Kurtosis GitHub create new issue page](https://github.com/kurtosis-tech/kurtosis/issues/new/choose), where you can file a bug report, submit a feature request, or let us know about any docs issues you may have come across.
+A link to our [Discord server](https://discord.gg/yUGgeE8s) will be made available there too.

 ### Using `kurtosis feedback`